jiop/demo1/README.md

 ### Routes

-POST /login (with username and password)
+POST /login (with username and password, responds with json)

-POST /logout (with username and token)
+POST /logout (with username and token, responds with json)

 ### Networking